-- Choose lean cuts of meats - Trim the fat from meat and remove the skin from poultry before cooking.
-Then bake, grill, microwave, roast or poach instead of frying it. - When roasting, place the meat on a grill rack this allows the fat to drip away. - Cook without added fat or oils.
+- Trim the fat from meat and remove the skin from poultry before cooking.
+Bake, grill, microwave, roast or poach instead of frying it. - When roasting, place the meat on a grill rack this allows the fat to drip away.
 If you are cooking minced meat, brown it and drain away the fat before adding other ingredients.